ATTN: CONDENSED PHILOSOPHY ALERT

 As indicated above, God's risk of creation with free-will agents and the development of the agents are excellent reasons for the divine permission of evil.
 For example, many heroes developed in the face of evil.
 However, the question of why God permits extensively horrific evil challenges the most devout believers.
 For instance, Christianity teaches that God delineates the parameters of evil.
 In that case, why does God temporarily permit extensively horrific evil when he foreordains his best response to every possible circumstance?
 God could say "Peace!
 Be still!" to every potentially devastating storm and tsunami.
 Also, God could disable all evil people who plan horrific evil.
 God could prevent all horrific evil at its roots so that heroic deeds are unnecessary, but he does not do that.
 This section deserves its own lengthy article, but here I offer a brief outline with the qualification that humans can only dimly comprehend the divine permission for horrifically extensive evil while God works a long-term plan for glorious results.
 Moreover, the little within comprehension requires faith in God and his long-term plan for human development.

 I consider that the sufferings of this present time are not worth comparing with the glory about to be revealed to us.
-(Romans 8:18)
+(Romans 8:18)7.
+FINAL NOTE

 This article briefly introduces my theology proper paradigms of divine atemporality and conditional providence that fit with my eschatological paradigm of conditional futurism.
 I hope to develop these models into an academic book and eventually break down these concepts for the general public.